learn-burn-code-123/singapore-malaysia-border-crossing/DEPLOYMENT.md

-# 🚀 Deployment Guide
+# 🚀 Deployment Guide - Netlify Focus

 ## Overview
-This guide covers deploying the Border Monitor application to various platforms and environments.
+This guide covers deploying the Border Monitor application to Netlify, the recommended hosting platform for this application.

 ## 📋 Prerequisites
 - Node.js v16 or higher
 - npm or yarn package manager
 - Git for version control
 - Access to the GitHub repository
+- Netlify account (free tier available)

 ## 🏠 Local Development